easolhq/easolhq.github.io/docs/reference/tags/package_pricing/index.md

-`adult_count` | Number of guests for the package | Yes `start_date` | The selected start date for the package | If the package is multi-date `start_time` | The selected start time for the package | No
+`adult_count` | Number of guests for the package | Yes `start_date` | The selected start date for the package | If the package is multi-date `start_time` | The selected start time for the package | No `number_of_nights` | The number of required nights for the package, to display per-night pricing | No